 The instruction scheduler may need a fair amount of machine-specific adjustment in order to produce good code.
 GCC provides several target hooks for this purpose.
 It is usually enough to define just a few of them: try the first ones in this list first.

 This hook returns the maximum number of instructions that can ever issue at the same time on the target machine.
 The default is one.
 Although the insn scheduler can define itself the possibility of issue an insn on the same cycle, the value can serve as an additional constraint to issue insns on the same simulated processor cycle (see hooks ‘TARGET_SCHED_REORDER’ and ‘TARGET_SCHED_REORDER2’).
 This value must be constant over the entire compilation.
 If you need it to vary depending on what the instructions are, you must use ‘TARGET_SCHED_VARIABLE_ISSUE’.

-This function corrects the value of cost based on the relationship between insn and dep_insn through the dependence link.
+This function corrects the value of cost based on the relationship between insn and dep_insn through a dependence of type dep_type, and strength dw.
 It should return the new value.
 The default is to make no adjustment to cost.
 This can be used for example to specify to the scheduler using the traditional pipeline description that an output- or anti-dependence does not incur the same cost as a data-dependence.
 If the scheduler using the automaton based pipeline description, the cost of anti-dependence is zero and the cost of output-dependence is maximum of one and the difference of latency times of the first and the second insns.
 If these values are not acceptable, you could use the hook to modify them too.
 See also see Processor pipeline description.